Hilimii/ProjectWingman_Autosplitter/README.md

 * Autosplits once at the end of each mission.
 * Autostarts when you select your difficulty to begin the campaign.
 * Autoresets whenever you start a new campaign, useful if you reset on mission 1 often.
 This will not work if you have completed a run or you have gold splits.
+## Campaign Start Splits
+* Triggers an additional split at the start of each mission.
+Once only.
+* Doubles your split count!!
+* Allows you to accurately measure and compare to IL run times whilst running campaign without any additional work.
 ### Campaign Mode - Crash Protection
 * Pauses your timer if you have not progressed beyond difficulty selection.
 * If your game crashes, your timer will be paused until you select 'Resume' to continue your campaign run.